-This article will explain how to obtain your credit report, and what types of information, both negative items and positive, will appear on that report.
-This article will also discuss the issue of “fixing” a credit report when misinformation appears on your credit history.
+This article will explain how to get your credit report and what types of information — positive and negative — will appear on your report.
+We'll also talk about how to fix your credit report when misinformation appears on your credit history.

 Your Credit Report

 A credit report is a document that contains a list of your creditors and tracks the financial information that your creditors report to the major credit bureaus.
 This information includes your payment history (including on-time, late, and missed payment), collections accounts, repossessions, and any judgments that have been obtained against you.
 Your credit report also contains personal information, such as your name and address.

 Creditors provide information to the three major credit reporting agencies (Experian, TransUnion, and Equifax) that compile your credit history data into your credit report.
 A credit report shows the date each of your accounts was opened or established, the amount of the credit you have for that account, and your current account balance.
 The report shows both revolving accounts, like credit cards, and installment accounts, such as car, home, or student loans.

 Some items will appear on your credit report from one credit bureau but not appear on a report with a different credit bureau.
 As a result, it’s important to regularly review reports from all three bureaus.
 Similarly, each bureau will report a credit score, and this might also differ by bureau.
 Your individual bureau credit scores are separate from your FICO score, which combines the credit scores from all three credit bureaus.